folio-org/folio-install/kubernetes-rancher/okapi/Readme.md

 ### OKAPI_CLUSTERHOST

 The Docker host machine interface address for the OKAPI Cluster node to use (typically an IP).
-Default <hostname IP>
+Defaults to <hostname IP>

 ### OKAPI_PORT